Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Diagonalization

 \subsubsection{Diagonalization of cubic terms at order 0}

 The aim of this section is to diagonalize the cubic vector field $X_{\mathcal{H}^{(4)}_{\NLS}}$ in \eqref{QLNLS444KK} (see also \eqref{X_H}) up to smoothing remainder.
 In order to do this we will consider a change of coordinates which is \emph{symplectic} up to high degree of homogeneity.
 We reason as follows.
-Define the following frequency localization: